Megatron: Games

 In Transformers Autobots, Megatron fulfills much of the same role as he had in the 2007 film, awakening from stasis towards the climax and ultimately being killed with the Allspark.
 Transformers Decepticons revolves around a power struggle between Megatron and Starscream, who had taken command in his absence.
 The Decepticons ultimately side with Megatron as the player-created character learns that the true meaning of being a Decepticon is loyalty to Megatron.
 After all of his men are killed in Starscream's bid for power, Megatron battles and kills Starscream for his treachery.
 Though he has lost the Allspark and his troops, Megatron is nonetheless satisfied, declaring that the weak all deserve to die and only serve to benefit the strong.

-Movie Megatron is among the playable characters in the 2009 Revenge of the Fallen video game by Activision.
+Megatron from the films is among the playable characters in the 2009 Revenge of the Fallen video game by Activision.
 In the game, he has two modes, Megatron (tank mode) and Megatron Flight (jetpack mode), the latter of which is only used in his fight against the Fallen after being betrayed.
 Megatron appears as a playable character in the fighting games Transformers Battle Universe, a Net Jet game.
 Megatron is among the characters who appear in the TRANSFORMERS CVBERVERSE Battle Builder Game.

-Movie Megatron is one of the Decepticons featured in Transformers: The Ride at Universal Studios theme parks.
+This interpretation of Megatron is also one of the Decepticons featured in Transformers: The Ride at Universal Studios theme parks.
 In the ride, Megatron and the Decepticons invade N.E.S.T. headquarters to steal the Allspark shard, but the Autobot Evac acquires it and rushes across the city to keep it away from the Decepticons.
 Ultimately, in a scene similar to the end of the first film, Evac stabs Megatron in the chest with the Allspark shard, killing the Decepticon leader.

 A younger version of Prime Megatron appears in the 2010 video game Transformers: War for Cybertron voiced by Fred Tatasciore.
 In the Decepticon Campaign, Megatron fights to return Cybertron to his version of the "golden age" by any means necessary.
 He discovers a source of all-powerful Dark Energon guarded by Starscream in a research station in orbit.
 Despite warnings from Starscream and his partner Jetfire that Dark Energon destroys all those who come into contact with it, Megatron obtains it and immerses himself in it, and uses it to power the Decepticon war effort.
 After Megatron corrupts the Core of Cybertron with Dark Energon, Cybertron begins shutting down to recover from the corruption in Transformers: Fall of Cybertron.
-Megatron blames Optimus Prime for the death of the planet, but is killed by Metroplex.
+Megatron blames Optimus Prime for the death of the planet but is killed by Metroplex.
 After being revived by Soundwave, Megatron leads his army into space to strip Earth of its resources.
 Megatron also appears in Transformers: Rise of the Dark Spark, set in between War for Cybertron and Fall of Cybertron, in which he attempts to harness the power of the Dark Spark.